fwextensions/QuicKey/docs/index.md

 > **Note:** When first installed, *QuicKey* doesn't know which tabs have been recently used, but as you use Chrome, it will start adding tabs to the MRU list.

-Opening *QuicKey* displays the list of tabs you've visited, in order of recency.
+Opening *QuicKey* displays a list of the last 50 tabs you've visited, in order of recency.
 Click a tab to switch to it, or use one of the keyboard shortcuts below to navigate the recently used tab history:

 <br>